 Ferret water bottles are made from tough plastic and come in various sizes, so you should be able to find one for your cage size too!

 The best thing about the bottle is it doesn’t spill or leak like bowls do when playing around them – which means less mess.

-Ferrets need to drink water all the time, so make sure you have a constant supply.
+Ferrets need to drink water (can ferrets have coffee?) all the time, so make sure you have a constant supply.

 You should have a small dedicated area for your ferret to do íts business.
 A litterbox could also be placed outside of the cage (in a certain area of your house).

 But you need to supply your ferrets with a litterbox.
 If they don’t have one, this can lead your house to smell like ferret poop!

 It is not too hard to make sure your ferret has everything it needs in its cage.
 Just make sure you have a suitable bed or bed, litter tray, and water bottle/bowl!

 Ferrets love to snuggle into hammocks too – so if they are feeling lonely this is the perfect way for them not to be bored anymore.

 One thing you should keep in mind.
 No matter how comfortable you make it for your ferret in its cage, don’t leave them in there for more than a few hours.